Utilities

 Given Vancouver’s rainy climate, stormwater is an abundant resource to manage at UBC.
 For example, in 2012, 1,127 mm of rain fell on campus—enough water to cover the entire 1,000 acre campus in 1.1 metres of water.

-UBC’s Energy and Water Services (EWS) unit is responsible for the management and maintenance of all campus stormwater mains.
+Energy & Water Services is responsible for the management and maintenance of all campus stormwater mains.
 This includes the implementation of the UBC Integrated Stormwater Management Plan (ISMP) currently underway.

 Managing Stormwater at UBC